 This restaurant is influenced by Corsica, a French island in the Mediterranean and has a comfortable and casual atmosphere.
 The menu is great for those that like to share food as most plates are tapas.
 The food was excellent and would definitely recommend stopping in here for dinner.
 It gets quite busy and is helpful to have a reservation, but drop-ins are also welcome based on availability.

 French cuisine and wine bar in Bordeaux not far from the river.
 You are more than welcome to simply enjoy a few drinks or order a full meal.
 The interior of the restaurant is nicely decorated and has a good atmosphere.

 Tasty brunch location with an assortment of healthy options.
 The small cafe has California vibes and will certainly have a line outside as the breakfast hours turn to lunch on a nice day.
 There is indoor and some outdoor seating that is used when the weather is nicer.

 Bordeaux is a perfect small city for a quick weekend trip and can also be feasible for a slightly longer trip where you take the time to visit different vineyards.
 For a longer trip, it would be worth looking into spending a night at a chateau that doubles as a hotel for a unique experience.
 Bordeaux is known to have a better climate than other places in France, and typically stays warmer in the winter unless you visit in an off year.
 This climate is what allows the region to produce such quality wines.

 Although in France, most people seem to speak English especially at restaurants, on wine tours, and in the hotels.
-The language barrier did not pose any issues.

 Transportation and Accommodations